 Reduced risk of successful phishing attacks

 Hardware tokens and keys offer robust protection against phishing attacks.
-Phishing is responsible for around 20% of all successful data breaches, with attackers impersonating legitimate websites or services to obtain user credentials.
+Phishing is responsible for around 12% of all external attacks, with attackers impersonating legitimate websites or services to obtain user credentials.
 But without the physical hardware token, the attacker won’t be able to complete MFA and will be denied access.

 MFA hardware tokens are built onto dedicated physical devices.
 They don’t share hardware with other apps or software or connect to the outside world for any other purpose.
 This brings fewer vulnerabilities from tampering, viruses, or outside interference, compared to MFA methods that work from a multi-purpose device.

 Hardware tokens are also incredibly versatile.
 They’re used across industries for a range of identity and access management scenarios, like providing a second factor on top of a password or approving transactions.
 Because they don’t require internet access, hardware tokens and keys also allow staff to log in securely from wherever they work.

 Hardware tokens and keys offer excellent protection.
 Their security keys are generated on dedicated devices held only by authorized users, safeguarding against threats like MFA fatigue and human error.
 For this reason, they are typically the MFA method of choice in regulated and sensitive industries.
 However, users must possess devices at all times or face being locked out of the system.